Functions of Chief Planning Office:

 The data is being used by stakeholders for proper planning and implementation of varied government programs and schemes.
-AWS data is also being used by Agriculture Insurance Company of India for implementation of Weather Based Crop Insurance Scheme (WBCIS) for various crops in the districts.
+AWS data is also being used by the Agriculture Insurance Company of India for the implementation of the Weather Based Crop Insurance Scheme (WBCIS) for various crops in the districts.

 Every Wednesday all MPSOs of the Mandals will prepare a report on seasonal conditions on (a) rainfall (b) Area sown particulars up to the reporting week (c) information on public health, condition of cattle, availability of drinking water (d)availability of foodgrains and fodder.